 - Support age friendly communities

-Introduce public health stakeholders to communities in the AARP Network of Age Friendly Communities and discuss ways they can encourage other communities to join the network.
+Introduce public health stakeholders to communities in the AARP Network of Age Friendly States and Communities and discuss ways they can encourage other communities to join the network.

-Encourage public health professionals to visit and bookmark the AARP Livable Communities website — aarp.org/livable — and sign up for the free Livable Communities monthly e-newsletter.
-Key public health resources have been incorporated onto the site and can be found in the Livable Communities and Public Health archive.
+Encourage public health professionals to visit and bookmark the AARP Livable Communities website — AARP.org/Livable — and sign up for the free, weekly AARP Livable Communities e-newsletter.
+Key public health resources have been incorporated onto the site and can be found in the AARP Livable Communities and Public Health archive.

 Amy Slonim, Ph.D., is the Centers for Disease Control and Prevention AARP liaison.
 Jennifer Wallace-Brodeur is the strategic advisor for AARP Livable Communities, Education & Outreach.